The Ultimate Solo Guide to a 7-Day Road Trip Through the UK

 While you’re in town for two days make it a priority to visit the Roman Baths, a well-preserved historical bath site with an informational indoor museum.
 You can enter the site for a fee of £21-23 (depending on the day of the week), where you’ll receive a free audio guide guiding you through the museum.
 Expect to spend at least two hours walking through this historic site, learning how the Romans built the site, and what they used it for.

-For more things to see and do in Bath, check out 10 Things to Do in Bath, England
+For more things to see and do in Bath, check out:

 Day 3: Stow-on-the-Wold, England